Low-Cost Privacy-Preserving Decentralized Learning: Privacy proof

 We want to bound the privacy loss that emerges from the view of nodes $V$.
 To this end, we will use the matrix notations defined in~\cref{sec:matrix notations}, with a virtual network.

 For simplicity of notation, we assume that the communication matrix is fixed through time.
-The proof generalizes to arbitrary communication matrix at time $t$ at the expense of product notations. \todo{Do the proof on an arbitrary graph.} We obtain the following update rule for a given averaging round $t$:
+The proof generalizes to arbitrary communication matrix at time $t$ at the expense of product notations.
+We obtain the following update rule for a given averaging round $t$:

 We now want to focus on two distinct executions on datasets $\datapoint{}{t}\sim_u \datapointp{}{t}$.
 The dot notation will correspond to the execution of the algorithm on an adjacent dataset.